warrenween/SigmaCoin/src/main/java/ru/opensecreto/sigmacoin/por/README.md

-# PoWCBA - Proof of Work, Capacity, Burn and Activity
+# PoR - Proof of Resources

 ## General